ESIPFed/data-help-desk/docs/content/working_with_data.md

     consistent system for naming files is crucial.
 This makes it easier to locate specific data files and understand their content without having to open them.
 A good naming convention might include elements like the project name, date, data type, version, or processing stage.
-The sources highlight the temptation to append excessive information to filenames, advising instead to come up with a convention and stick to it.
+There is the temptation to append excessive information to filenames, but it's advised instead to come up with a convention and stick to it.
 1. **Logical Directory Structures:**
     - Creating a clear and logical hierarchy